gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

 ```

 **Command line options explained:**
-- -x: the bowtie2 index
+- -x: the name of the bowtie2 index
 - --local: run bowtie2 in local mode: don't require the ends of reads to map
 - -1: the first file containing paired reads
 - -2: the second file containing paired reads